gatsbyjs/gatsby/docs/docs/conceptual/gatsby-for-ecommerce.md

 Once an organization selects a main e-commerce platform, it may also want or need other content stores that will get pulled into the website.
 They might choose a CMS like Contentful for complex content modelling, or WordPress for blog content authoring.
 They might choose Yotpo for customer reviews or Salsify for product information management.

-### Why organizations build e-commerce sites with Gatsby
+### Why organizations build e-commerce sites with Gatsby?

 Organizations looking for a JAMStack e-commerce site that go with Gatsby typically do so for a combination of three reasons: they want to embrace a modern development framework (React), they want to optimize performance, and they want a web framework that’s already integrated with the systems they’re using (via Gatsby’s plugin system and pre-built integrations).